There are many areas around Christchurch and on our beaches where dogs can be walked or otherwise exercised.

 - Keep a safe distance from small children before letting the dog off a leash.

 - Dogs are not allowed in (or within one metre of) playgrounds, paddling pools and skate parks.

 - Exercise with caution in areas where there are sports groups or families.

 - Dogs must be on a leash whilst walking on roads or footpaths, which includes car parks, state highways, and areas around boat ramps or slipways.

-Any breach of dog control rules can result in fines from $100 - $750.
+Any breach of dog control rules can result in the issue of Infringement offence notices with fixed fees ranging from $100 to $750.

 Please respect the rights of others using public places and do not let your dog disturb or scare people.

-Remember to look for any signs that indicate dog restrictions, such as leashed or prohibited.
+Remember to look for any signs that indicate dog restrictions, such as leashed or prohibited areas.

-Tip: Take some water along for your dog to drink when you’re finished exercising.
+Tip: As well as your own water, take some water along for your dog to drink when you’re are exercising.